Gray Jay

 Juveniles are entirely gray-black with a white mustache mark.
 The pale bill of the young eventually turns dark like an adult.
 The coloration of the juveniles helps them to blend in with the forests.

-The Gray jay is found primarily in mature, humid, subalpine, spruce forests.
-They do not generally breed below 750 meters and are most often found from 1000 meters and above to the tree line.
+This bird is found in mature, humid, subalpine, spruce forests and does not breed below 750 meters.
+They are most often found on our mountaintops.
 Vancouver Island has a very large population of them.

 Grey jays are omnivorous, meaning that they eat plants and animals.
-They feed on fungi, small rodents, eggs, fruit, berries, insects, and various vegetable substances.
-They are attracted to campsites where they steal as much food as possible.
-They are known by many people as camp robbers.
+These Jays feed on fungi, small rodents, eggs, fruit, berries, insects, and various vegetable substances.
+Some of these birds are attracted to campsites where they steal as much food as possible.
+Known by many people as camp robbers.
 As a young man, I logged all over the Island and the gray jay (also called the whiskey jack) was a visitor every day at lunch and would sit on your hat waiting for you to offer him lunch.

 Gray Jay, Vancouver Island, BCGray jays are gregarious and are often found in family groups.
 They can be very bold and will beg from campers, follow hikers, and go inside cabins to steal food.
 These jays forage from perches and fly from tree to tree, scanning for food.